abdullah-a-hasan/Aspire/README.md

 ## Aspire as a web app
 ### Security warning
-Make sure to add and change usernames and passwords as needed by modifying ```apsire_web_app\users.py``` The web app runs on lacalhost by default.
+Make sure to add and change usernames and passwords as needed by modifying ```apsire_web_app\users.py```.
+Password will be visible in the code.
+The web app runs on lacalhost by default.
 If you need to make the app publically accessible, it's your responsibility to set up a secure connection (HTTPS) between the user and the local app.
 The web app itself does not provide any encryption or security features.

 ### Features
 * Align plain text or provide source and target URLs to align web pages
 * Easily choose alignment algorithm and fine-tune parameters
-* Segmentation is automatic and can be customized using an SRX file
+* Segmentation is automatic and can be customized by modifying the default SRX file: ```apsire_web_app/web_dynamic/py_srx_segmenter/default_rules.srx```
 * Export TMX or XLS translation memories
 * Review alignments to approve or reject pairs
 * View alignment scores